Smothered Pork Chops

 - Stir in flour, garlic, and thyme, and stir in, cooking for 1 minute.

 - Slowly stir in the chicken stock, scraping any brown bits off the sides and bottom, and stir smoothing out any of the lumps.

 - Transfer everything in the skillet to a 5-7 quart crock pot.

-- Stir in soy sauce, Worcestershire sauce, sugar, bay leaves.
+- Stir in soy sauce, Worcestershire sauce, brown sugar, apple cider vinegar, and bay leaves.

 - Season pork chops with salt and pepper and place into the slow cooker, covering with the mixtures.

 - Cook until pork is fork tender, about 7-8 hours on low or 4-5 hours on high heat.

 - Once pork chops are tender, transfer to serving dish, and cover loosely with foil.
 Let sit for 5 minutes.